qdzlug/nginxplus-img/README.md

 ## Build Processs
 The build process involves two steps:
-1. Export the path to `elements` directory you created when you cloned the repo; this can be absolute or relative.
-For example, `export ELEMENTS_PATH=./elements` or `export ELEMENTS_PATH=$HOME/repos/nginxplus-img/elements`
+1. Export the path to `elements` directory you created for the build type you wish (Debian or CentOS); this can be absolute or relative.
+For example, `export ELEMENTS_PATH=./elements` or `export ELEMENTS_PATH=$HOME/repos/nginxplus-img/debian/elements`
+2. Set your version variable.
+Currently has been tested with `DIB_RELEASE=7` for CentOS and `DIB_RELEASE=bullseye` for Debian
 2. Run the disk image creation process.
 This requires that you provide:
     1. The architecture (in this case amd64)
     2. The output file, including the file extention indicating the format.